Alcohol Overdose: Causes, Risk, Signs and How to Prevent It

 - Do Not Leave Them Alone: Stay with the person until help arrives.
 Constantly monitor their condition and be prepared to provide additional information to emergency responders.

-- Do Not Give Them Food, Drink, or Medication: Avoid giving the person food, water, coffee, or any other substance, as these can worsen their condition.
+- Do Not Give Them Food, Drink, or Medication: Avoid giving the person food, water, coffee, or any other substance, as these worsen their condition.
 Do not attempt to induce vomiting.

 - Provide Relevant Information: When emergency personnel arrive, inform them about the person’s symptoms, the amount of alcohol consumed, any other substances taken, and any known medical conditions.